uguraksoyca/uguraksoyca/README.md

 **What I'm Focusing on**

-Currently creating projects on Data Analysis with Python and Data Visualization with Tableau.
+Currently creating projects on Data Analysis with Python, Tableau.

 <!--
 **uguraksoyca/uguraksoyca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.